vadimdemedes/ink/readme.md

 Type: `boolean`<br>
 Default: `false`

-If an arrow key was pressed, corresponding property will be `true`.
+If an arrow key was pressed, the corresponding property will be `true`.
 For example, if user presses left arrow key, `meta.left` equals `true`.